Visiting Vancouver, British Columbia: A Skyline Dominated by the North Shore Mountains

 Boasting and exaggerating are easy.

-But it is also true to say that in probably few other cities anywhere in the world have a skyline as spectacular as that of Vancouver, British Columbia.
+But it is also true to say that probably few other cities anywhere in the world have a skyline as spectacular as that of Vancouver, British Columbia.

 Vancouver's situation on the North Pacific's Strait of Georgia, overlooked by the North Shore Mountains — as many of the closer peaks of the Rockies's Pacific Ranges are collectively called — is what gives the City an arguably almost unrivalled skyline.